JonathanMushkin/pitp-search-tutorial/README.md

 ## Learning Objectives

-In this notebook, we will practice:
+In the first tutorial notebook, we will practice:

 - Using FFT/RFFT to perform matched-filter searches in gravitational wave data
 - Computing test statistics for signal detection